RestExpress/PluginExpress/cors/README.md

 Release 0.3.0-SNAPSHOT (in branch 'master')
 -------------------------------------------
 * Updated to be compatible with RestExpress 0.11.0
-* Updated to support use of "{referrer}" as the the origin string, which will substitute either the Referrer HTTP header (or the base URL from the request, if no Referrer header is present) in the Access-Control-Allow-Origin response header.
+* Updated to support use of "{origin}" as the the origin string, which will substitute the Origin HTTP header in the Access-Control-Allow-Origin response header.
+Returns the base URL from the request, if no Origin header is present to facilitate local testing.
-* Adds Vary header to response if CORS origin is NOT a wildcard ("*") for caching.
+* Adds Vary header to response if CORS origin is NOT a wildcard ("*") for caching (as recommened by CORS).

 Release 0.2.3-SNAPSHOT (in branch 'master')
 -------------------------------------------